kp101/Wellness-Monitor/RaspberryPi-Pico2W/README.md

 > [!NOTE]
 > This sensor consumes ~15mA.
 We are treating the bme688 as if it was a LED light by pulling this pin (22) HIGH to power it.
-> This sensor also has a heater, it should have a break-in period and a scan period meeting the requirements of Bosch for accuracy.
+> This sensor also has a heater.
+When new, it should have a break-in period and a scan period meeting the requirements of Bosch for accuracy.
 > Check Bosch website for further information.

 ## Communicating with Adafruit IO's MQTT: